Shutesbury, Massachusetts: History

 Shutesbury's zoning laws reflect area concerns about rural status and conservation of resources.

 The December 2008 New England ice storm (December 11–12, 2008) coated trees throughout Massachusetts with a 1/2-inch to 1-inch thick layer of ice.
 Tree limbs came crashing down on power lines, houses, and cars.
 The state of Massachusetts declared a state of emergency.
 Power was out in Shutesbury for up to ten days.
 The estimated cost of cleaning up ranged from $50,000 to $100,000.
 The National Guard was called in to help with cleanup.
 The parts of town along Wendell Road and Pelham Hill Road suffered the most fallen trees.

 Shutesbury is home to a planned community based on historic Baker's Farm.
 Many residents choose Shutesbury for its rural character, and work hard to preserve that character, partly resulting in an extensive Town Master Plan.
 Shutesbury is one of a very few towns that enjoys actual night darkness, having forgone street lighting.
 Most of the eastern third of the town is part of the Quabbin Reservation, with significantly large parcels also composing Shutesbury State Forest.
 As well, there is currently a proposal to place an additional 2,000 acres of private forestry land into conservation management.

 The Boston Globe ran a story in 2005 describing Shutesbury and its neighboring town, Leverett, as one of "America's Broadband Black Holes".
 In 2017 Massachusetts Governor Charlie Baker announced grant funding for high speed broadband in several towns, including Shutesbury.
 Shutesbury Town Library not only lends members books, films and videos, but also lends kayaks, life vests, and paddles for use at Lake Wyola.

+The M.N.
+Spear Library was erected in 1902 and was very small—768 square feet total—and could not provide modern amenities such as running water.
 A 2012 attempt to pass a ballot measure funding erection of a new library for the town resulted in an electoral tie, defeated on appeal.
 A total of $233,232.93 in personal pledges and grants were raised to kickstart the effort.
-The current library, Shutesbury's first and only, was erected in 1902 and is very small—768 square feet total—and cannot provide modern amenities such as running water.
+Finally, in 2022, a Small Library Pilot Project grant awarded Shutesbury $3.95 million to construct the new library, and at Town Meeting that year an additional $2.44 million of town funding was allocated to the project.
+Construction on the new library began on August 2, 2024.The new library—given the name Shutesbury Public Library—had its grand opening on January 10, 2026.